-We will email the CHALLENGER Preliminary Proxy Statement to any stockholder who requests it.
+We will email the CHALLENGER Definitive Proxy Statement to any stockholder who requests it.
 We will send the email with an electronic "return receipt requested" and keep a record of these verifications to prove the stockholder received our proxy materials.

-Shareholders can view a paper copy of our Preliminary Proxy Statement, which will be available for viewing from 9:00 am to 5:00 pm Monday thru Friday until the date of the stockholders meeting on May 16, 2006 at two physical locations: 15204 NE 181st Loop, Brush Prairie, WA and 6040 N. Camino Arturo, Tucson, AZ.
+Shareholders can view a paper copy of our Definitive Proxy Statement, which will be available for viewing from 9:00 am to 5:00 pm Monday thru Friday until the date of the stockholders meeting on May 16, 2006 at two physical locations: 15204 NE 181st Loop, Brush Prairie, WA and 6040 N. Camino Arturo, Tucson, AZ.

-We will upon certified request mail our proxy materials to shareholders who have exhausted all feasible means of accessing the Internet.
+We will upon certified request (certified meaning proof that the requester is an AAG stockholder) mail our proxy materials to shareholders who have exhausted all feasible means of accessing the Internet.
 Requests can be mailed to Steve Nieman, PO Box 602, Brush Prairie, WA 98606.

-All access by any qualified stockholder(s) accessing the Challengers' Proxy Card or VIF on www.votepal.com will come through a link leading first to the Challengers' Proxy Statement.
+All access by any AAG stockholder(s) accessing the Challengers' Proxy Card or VIF on www.votepal.com will come through a link leading first to the Challengers' Proxy Statement.
 This furnishes our Proxy Statement to stockholders before accessing our proxy ballot to vote.